The Return of 90s Graphic Design Trends

 There is no denying the fact that the 1990s was a decade defined by the melding of different genres, styles, and cultures.
 The 90s was all about disregarding the standard rules and experimenting with graphic design.

 Normally, graphic design trends seek perfection and aesthetically pleasing content.
-Anti design is the complete opposite – it seeks to represent the true chaos of the world in protest of beauty and grace.
+Anti design graphic design is the complete opposite – it seeks to represent the true chaos of the world in protest of beauty and grace.

 The most ironic part of anti design is that it takes skill and experience to truly master.
 Designers must first know the rules of graphic design in order to know how to break them.